 Install database software

 By default, SQL Server Express edition is installed when you install the first Delivery Controller if another SQL Server instance is not detected on that server.
-That default action is generally sufficient for proof of concept or pilot deployments.
+That default action is usually sufficient for proof of concept or pilot deployments.
 However, SQL Server Express does not support Microsoft high availability features.

 The default installation uses the default Windows service accounts and permissions.
 See the Microsoft documentation for details of these defaults, including the addition of Windows service accounts to the sysadmin role.
 The Controller uses the Network Service account in this configuration.
 The Controller does not require any additional SQL Server roles or permissions.

 If necessary, you can select Hide instance for the database instance.
-When configuring the address of the database in Studio, enter the instance’s static port number, rather than its name.
+When configuring the address of the database in Web Studio, enter the instance’s static port number, rather than its name.
 See the Microsoft documentation for details about hiding an instance of SQL Server Database Engine.